Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 The next step is to verify if the execution/package has been triggered.

 1. Click on Executions -> Packages
-2. Click on the loupe to open the details page of your execution/package
+2. Click on the magnifying glass to open the details page of your execution/package
 3. Click on "List Package Executions" to verify if it was triggered and completed

 ![](/images/triggered_execution_wf.png)